 - Optional Minor - 12 credits (4 courses)

-Students in the Accounting, Financial Services, Human Resource Management, Marketing, and Supply Chain Management wishing to have an optional minor required 132 credits (43 courses) for completion.
+Students in the Accounting, Financial Services, Human Resource Management, Marketing, and Supply Chain Management wishing to earn an optional minor require 132 credits (43 courses) for completion.

 Note: Not all courses will run every year or every semester.